UPRISE Speech and Hearing Sciences student Mary Wilkins works in Dr. Victoria McKenna’s lab.

 The application says that two letters of recommendation are needed.
 Who are the best people to ask for these letters?

 These letters must comment on your research potential.
 As such, letters from employers are unlikely to carry much weight (unless you are working in a research position).
 Your professors are excellent individuals to write these letters, as they can comment on your academic skills.
 Even if they have not observed you in a research capacity they can usually make an assessment of your likely research potential.
-One or both of the letters can come from the faculty mentors that you interview with.
+One or both letters can come from the faculty mentors that you interview with.
 However, if the first time that these mentors meet you is in your interview, they may not have a lot to say about you.
 Letters from high-school teachers may not serve you well, since the letters need to comment on your research potential, a key input we are seeking in a UPRISE recommendation.
 Letters from friends or classmates are not acceptable.

 Can I take classes or work at a part-time job during the summer while I am in the UPRISE program?

 Unfortunately, no. The program requires your full-time commitment on your research project—no concurrent course work is permitted.
+However, if you are an engineering student, and register for COOP2011 (see FAQ #10 below), your UPRISE experience can count towards your co-op credits.

 Will the UPRISE program impact my financial aid?